Vaginal Health Interventions for Community State Type (CST) 4

 Because essential oils have not been tested in a clinical setting and proven effective, use them with caution and always consult with your healthcare provider.

-If you’re wondering which products or methods might be best for you, Dr. Aviva Romm also shares her go-to homemade suppository essential oil blend for addressing BV and vaginal yeast infection.
+Dr. Aviva Romm also shares her go-to homemade suppository essential oil blend for addressing BV and vaginal yeast infection.

 Try yogurt and honey for vaginal yeast infection

 Never underestimate the power of your kitchen.
-In a randomized control study, yeast infection treated topically with a mixture of honey and yogurt was not only similar in effectiveness to antifungal (clotrimazole) vaginal cream, but was also more effective in relieving some symptoms of vaginal candidiasis [9].
+In a randomized control study, yeast infection treated topically with a mixture of honey and yogurt was not only similar in effectiveness to antifungal (clotrimazole) vaginal cream but was also more effective in relieving some symptoms of vaginal candidiasis [9].

 Likewise, for pregnant women, a study found that a mixture of bee-honey and yogurt had a high clinical cure rate and a reasonable fungal cure rate compared to the antifungal treatment.
 The study suggested that a yogurt and bee-honey mixture could serve as a potential complement or alternative to antifungal agents, especially in patients with candidiasis during pregnancy [9].

 If possible, consider using medical-grade honey with the yogurt to ensure safety and the best results.
-Always discuss with your healthcare provider first.
+Always discuss this with your healthcare provider first.

 Warning: Avoid boric acid suppositories for any BV and yeast symptoms during pregnancy

 Boric acid is a natural chemical and can be toxic if it’s swallowed.
 It’s often considered an alternative treatment for BV and yeast infection because it breaks down bacterial biofilms, directly killing disruptive bacteria or changing the vaginal pH.
+So, can you use boric acid suppositories while pregnant?

 This is because boric acid may be toxic and lead to premature delivery and miscarriage.